A bill to amend the Internal Revenue Code of 1954 to provide income tax simplification, reform, and relief for small business.

 Sponsor and status

-This bill was introduced on July 26, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 26, 1976, in a previous session of Congress, but it did not receive a vote.

 Representative for Tennessee's 4th congressional district